Chequered Flag: Today's Headlines At A Glance

 Photo Credit: Envato

-Here are the top stories, including Amitabh Bachchan's new property acquisition and more.
+Here are the top stories, including Nvidia overtaking Apple's mcap and more.

+Nvidia became the world's most valuable company as its mcap briefly touched $3.53 trillion.

 Photo Credit: Unsplash